 - The U.S. Department of State’s Rewards for Justice Program is advertising a new reward of up to $20 million for information leading to the safe location, recovery, and return of Robert Levinson, who disappeared in Iran over a decade ago with the involvement of the Iranian regime.
 Levinson, who has been missing since 2007, is the longest case of this kind in U.S. history.

-- Please see the press statement and Rewards for Justice and for more information.
+- Please see the press statement and and for more information.

 SECRETARY POMPEO ISSUES STATEMENT IN RESPONSE TO IRAN’S NUCLEAR ESCALATION